 Transition Farm is a first generation family farm focused on preserving and enhancing our natural ecosystem and keeping the “real food” taste alive by biodynamically growing chemical free, nutritious vegetables.
-We grow for our CSA members, providing 115 local families an assorted box of produce all grown on our 2.75acres of cultivated land - Small scale, regenerative agriculture!
+We grow for our CSA members, providing 60 local families an assorted box of produce all grown on our 2.25acres of cultivated land and we also grow for a handful of Melbourne and Mornington Peninsula restaurants - Small scale, regenerative agriculture!

 Through nurturing our whole farm ecosystem, focusing on soil health and soil life, incorporating integrated pest management, cover cropping and using intensive planting techniques, we are able to grow a large quantity of food on small acreage without the use of chemicals.